eudoxia0/eudoxia0.github.io/article/_posts/2023-04-16-best-of-orions-arm.md

 [mp]: https://en.wikipedia.org/wiki/Modus_ponens

-The setting of Orion's Arm is a vast, diverse galactic ecology, where baseline humans, transhumans, posthumans, uplifted animals, artificial intelligences all live in distinct ecological niches.
+The setting of Orion's Arm is a vast, diverse galactic ecology, where baseline humans, transhumans, posthumans, uplifted animals, artificial intelligences all live in their ecological niches.
 A small number of incomprehensibly posthuman intelligences, the [archailects][archai], sit at the evolutionary apex.
 Terragen (Earth-originated) intelligence has settled a roughly spherical volume [14,000 light years across][sphere], and made the universe into a garden.
 It's a refreshing change from the misanthropy and catastrophism of most popular science fiction.

 [archai]: https://orionsarm.com/eg-topic/492d76d2f173e_Orion%27s_Arm_-_Archailects
 [sphere]: https://www.orionsarm.com/eg-article/4caf0ce9584d0